IngussNeilands/BiochRL/README.md

 ###Instructions
 So the game is *hyper* unfinished, but it is beatable, by killing the Bad Mother on floor 5 or later.
-You can hit `?`for an auto generated list of commands, but the general set of commands is keypad or arrows to move around and attack people.
-I really recommend attacking one or two enemies at once, any more than that, before you get any items will kill you.
+You can hit `?`for a list of commands, but the keypad or arrows to move around and attack people.
+I really recommend attacking only one or two enemies at a time, because any more than that, before you get any items, they will kill you.
 Oh, `,` (comma) to pick up an item, and `.` to pick one one and equip or use it, depending on the type.

 Other commands that you'll need are `i` for your inventory, `m`for magic and `c` for your character sheet, or `p` to switch classes (this is the screen the game opens up on.